15 Best Practices for Employee Career Development Plan

 Ensure that all the learning activities within your organization contribute to the overall objectives in some way.
 For example, training for sales staff should focus on maximizing revenues.

-Likewise, the development program for your HR professionals should work toward enhancing the HR processes and cutting down the costs of hiring and onboarding.
+Likewise, the employee career development program for your HR professionals should work toward enhancing the HR processes and cutting down the costs of hiring and onboarding.

 You can train customer support staff to enhance the support process.